 Quizzes are critical elements of a test.
 They allow you to test performances of learners, collect information and opinions of viewers, and so much more.
 Besides, quizzes come in handy when you need to create surveys.
-With ActivePresenter 7, you are free to create quizzes with 9 types of questions: True/False, Multiple Choice, Multiple Response, Essay, Fill in Blank, Fill in Multiple Blanks, Sequence, Drag-n-Drop, and Rating Scale (Likert).
+With ActivePresenter 7, you are free to create quizzes with the selection of 9 types of questions.
+They are True/False, Multiple Choice, Multiple Response, Essay, Fill in Blank, Fill in Multiple Blanks, Sequence, Drag-n-Drop, and Rating Scale (Likert).

 Let’s get to know how to create quizzes in ActivePresenter.

 Creating quizzes in ActivePresenter is easy.
 Just open the Interactions tab and select the question type that you want to create.
 Then, a new question slide will be inserted in your project.

 Regardless of question type, each question slide in ActivePresenter consists of three components: question title, answer area, and submit button:

 1. Question Title

 You can type the title of the question in this section.

 2. Answer Area